- About CAPS

 Throughout the year, interns participate in training seminars, or related activities, for an average of four hours per week.
 Many of the seminar topics require readings and most of the presenters provide resources and recommendations for further information.

-This year-long, two-hour, weekly seminar addresses a wide range of professional issues intended to facilitate entry into the profession of psychology.
-Common areas addressed include specific clinical issues or special populations, theory and treatment approaches including evidence-based treatments, job search strategies, licensure requirements, and reviewing new developments in the field.
+This year-long, weekly seminar addresses a wide range of professional issues intended to facilitate entry into the profession of psychology.
+Common areas addressed include specific clinical issues or special populations, theory and treatment approaches including evidence-based treatments, job search strategies, and reviewing new developments in the field.
 Guest speakers may be invited to this seminar.
-There are two specific modules contained in the Professional Issues Seminar: Professional Ethics and Assessment.
-This year, we are also adding a couples therapy component to this seminar .
+The professional issues seminar includes modules in assessment, career development, and outreach/prevention.
+Ethics and state laws are woven through the seminar and all aspects of training.
+Each intern facilitates a discussion of an ethical dilemma and presents relevant professional literature during the summer term.

-This module of the professional issues seminar focuses on personality assessment using the Finn model with the MMPI-2 and assessment of adult ADHD.
-Interns will administer both personality and ADHD assessment instruments.
-Seminar will consist of didactic/review as well as opportunities to consult, discuss, and present results and interpretations.
+This module of the professional issues seminar focuses on personality assessment using the Finn model with the MMPI-2, MMPI-2-RF, PAI, and MCMI-III.
+The seminar will include didactic training as well as supervision of test interpretation and report writing.

 This seminar provides advanced level discourse about issues of diversity.
 Interns are engaged in the exploration of a multicultural context for counseling.
 This is accomplished through personal reflection and assignments, readings, experiential exercises, group discussions, and application of concepts to a case presentation.
 The seminar is built on a three part training model for cultural competence that includes: awareness, knowledge, and skills.
 The first competence is the therapist's awareness about their own assumptions, values, and biases.
 The second competence is a working knowledge and understanding of a client's worldview.
 The third competence is a skill in intervening in a culturally relevant manner.